Protect Your Intellectual Property With Savvy IP Lawyers

 Our expertise includes:

 - Trademarks (including trademark registration services and portfolio management)

 - Copyright and moral rights

 - Confidential information and trade secrets

 - Misleading and deceptive conduct and passing off

 - Advertising and marketing campaigns

 - Trade promotions.

-Our intellectual property lawyers work hand in hand with experts in other teams like technology, structuring, franchising and commercial transactions to ensure we present you with the whole picture when it comes to your business ventures.
+Our IP lawyers work hand in hand with experts in other teams like technology, business structuring, franchising and commercial transactions to ensure we present you with the whole picture when it comes to your business ventures.